DCRemi/code-agnotic-comment-parser/README.md

 ## Blocks
 There is 2 types of blocks
-* Folder blocks : use to define the folder that will belong to the file
+* Folder blocks : use to define the folder that will belong to the file (contains folder name tag)
-* Step definition blocks : use to define the documentation that describe a step definition
+* Step definition blocks : use to define the documentation that describe a step definition (contains stepdef tag)

 ## Tags
 ## Tags type
 ### Simple tag
-These tag only necessite
+These tag only necessite to put the tag name followed by text ex : description / folder name

+### Complexe tag
+These tag necessite to complete the tag with some variable after it ex : param / todo
+If the variable are not correctly set an error will appear on the console.
+However if the param is not set it will take the value none and all the text will go in the content.

 # Tags
 ## Tags
 ### Folder tags
 @folderName (Simple tag)
 > Create a folder for the file
+> @folderName name of the folder

 @memberof (Simple tag)
 > Add the comment block to the folder
+> @memberof name of an existing folder in the file
+\* if the folder name doesn't exist it will be treated as a generic tag

 ### Code tags
 @stepdef (Simple tag)
-> Give

-param
+> will be used as a title of the comment block
+> usually it is a copy of the step definition text

+@param (complexe tag)
+> will be used to describe the parameter used in the step definition
+> It is composed of 2 parameters :
+param type : after the tag and between {}
+param name : 1st word after the param type
+> example : @param {string} name it will be used to pass the name of the user to ...

 ### Description tags